bbauska/meta-react-basics/README.md

 </p>
 <!-- ![](./images/image034.png){width="5.0in" height="2.5359787839020123in"} -->

-It's also important to note that a React component won't render until it's used as a JSX element just like a JavaScript function declaration and won't run until it's called or invoked.
+<p>It's also important to note that a React component won't render until
+it's used as a JSX element just like a JavaScript function declaration and won't run until it's called or invoked.</p>

-Now you know what JSX is.
+<p>Now you know what JSX is.</p>

-Let's explore the steps involved to create a React components which will contain some JSX code inside a heading 1 HTML element to display some text on a webpage.
+<p>Let's explore the steps involved to create a React components which
+will contain some JSX code inside a heading 1 HTML element to display some text on a webpage.</p>

-First, you create the component, which is basically just a JavaScript file, since its purpose is to return some heading text, you name the file Heading.js.
+<p>First, you create the component, which is basically just a JavaScript
+file, since its purpose is to return some heading text, you name the file Heading.js.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s10-l.
 (41) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->